15 Expats Talk about Health Insurance and Healthcare in Iceland

 When we asked expats and global nomads about the quality of medical care in Iceland, they replied:

 "Healthcare services in Iceland are provided by the public healthcare system, which is funded by the government and managed by the Icelandic Directorate of Health.
 The public healthcare system provides a wide range of services, including primary care, hospital care, mental health services, and preventive health services.
 The quality of public healthcare in Iceland is generally high, with a focus on preventive care and access to specialist services.
 Foreign residents in Iceland have access to the public healthcare system, although they may need to pay a fee for some services.
-Expats in Iceland can use the public healthcare system by registering with the Icelandic Directorate of Health and paying a fee for services," said one expat.
+Expats in Iceland can use the public healthcare system by registering with the Icelandic Directorate of Health and paying a fee for services," commented one expat living in Iceland.

 What are medical services in Iceland like?